The Rock Enrichment Academy LLC Handbook

 The Rock Enrichment Academy LLC (TREALLC) was founded as a means to provide home-schooling children a set of classes that:

-- Are conveniently close and affordable,
+- Are conveniently located and affordable,

 - Encourage the development of lasting friendships,